junsklee/cubrid-testtools/CTP/builder_tester/README.md

   - `Bug or Revise: Caused by <commit>` - Single commit failure
   - `Pre-existing Failure` - Failures across all commits
   - `Unstable: Fails intermittently` - Partial failures
+  - `Flaky: Passed after X attempts` - Tests that pass after retries
+  - `Error: Test execution failed` - Tests with execution/environment errors
-- **Statistics Dashboard**: Visual KPIs showing pass rate, failed tests, and unstable tests
+- **Statistics Dashboard**: Visual KPIs showing pass rate, failed tests, unstable tests, error tests, and flaky tests
 - **Export Options**: Download results as JSON or CSV

+### Flaky Test Detection

+The system automatically detects flaky tests when retry functionality is enabled:
+- Tests that fail initially but pass on retry are marked as "flaky"
+- The number of attempts required for the test to pass is recorded
+- Flaky tests are displayed with a special verdict and visual indicator
+- Test logs preserve both failed and successful attempt outputs

 ### Using the Report Viewer